jlubaqy/gitskills/readme.txt

-Creating to a new branch is quick
+Creating to a new branch is quick and simple